1. Before you begin

 Set up Cloud Firestore

-- In the left-panel of the Firebase console, expand Build and then select Firestore database.
+- In the left-panel of the Firebase console, expand Build and then select Firestore Database.

 - Click Create database.

-- Leave the Database ID set to
+- Don't change the Database ID, leave it set to

-. - Select a location for your database, then click Next.
+(default). - Select a location for your database, then click Next.

 For a real app, you want to choose a location that's close to your users. - Click Start in test mode.
 Read the disclaimer about the security rules.